 Human trafficking and labor rights abuses in the palm oil sector are driven by transnational and domestic migration, as well as displacement of local farmers near plantations.
 Workers in oil palm plantations are particularly vulnerable to modern slavery because of the isolation of palm groves.
+453 Verité research on the trafficking of males revealed that plantations are among the least monitored worksites, due to their remoteness and size, and for these reasons, undocumented persons are brought to these sites where they face exploitation.
+454

 Malaysia is a regional destination for international migrants; often labor brokers or employers are implicated in trafficking through such means as confiscation of passports and contract substitution.
 Verité research revealed that in palm oil plantations, in particular, workers can face significant vulnerability, patterns of abuse and malpractice, and coercion at various stages of the recruitment, migration and employment process.
 They work long hours for extremely low wages and do physically demanding jobs that leave them susceptible to workplace injuries and poor general health.
 Many of them are undocumented and constantly face threats of being denounced to the authorities and of being detained and deported.
 Workers in subcontracting or outsourcing arrangements are particularly vulnerable, as principals and auditing bodies have no insight into their working conditions.
-522

 On Malaysian plantations, it is commonplace for employers to take possession of workers' visas, passports, and work permits, thus restricting the workers' ability to leave the plantations.
-If the workers do manage to escape these exploitative conditions, it is police policy to return found workers to the plantations.
-Additionally, without their papers, it is impossible for escaped workers to find legal work elsewhere in Malaysia.
-523 http://sawitwatch.or.id/2011/09/what%E2%80%99s-happen-in-the-indonesian-palm-oil-industry-2/
+If the workers do manage to escape these exploitative conditions, it is police policy to return found workers to the http://sawitwatch.or.id/2011/09/what%E2%80%99s-happen-in-the-indonesian-palm-oil-industry-2/